sdpunit/Study-buddy-app/items/report.md

 1. *RedBlack Tree*

-   * *Objective: It is used for storing Courses and Users which can then be found using the Search feature.*
+   * *Objective: It is used for storing Courses with the course code as a key which can then be found using the Search feature.*

    * *Locations: RBTree.java*